 - Instructions are outlined in the Psy.D.
-Handbook and the Predoctoral Internship Applicant's Handbook. - Mandatory drug screening as well as other health related information may be required by certain clinical facilities. - If results are positive, disciplinary action will be taken. - Anyone attending a clinical site and is suspected of being under the influence of drugs or alcohol will automatically be reported and screened. - If results are positive, disciplinary action will be taken. - The student is responsible for the cost of the clearance. - Refer to the Pennsylvania State Board of Psychology regarding eligibility for licensure.
+Handbook and specified by doctoral internship sites. - Mandatory drug screening as well as other health related information may be required by certain clinical facilities. - If results are positive, disciplinary action will be taken. - Anyone attending a clinical site and is suspected of being under the influence of drugs or alcohol will automatically be reported and screened. - If results are positive, disciplinary action will be taken. - The student is responsible for the cost of the clearance. - Refer to the Pennsylvania State Board of Psychology regarding eligibility for licensure.

-No student enrolled in the clinical program may do a therapy practicum at place of employment.
-Questions about exceptional circumstances should be directed in writing to both the Coordinator of Doctoral Practicum Placements and Program Director.
-Open only to Psy.D. students in Clinical Psychology.
+No student enrolled in the Psy.D. program may do a therapy practicum at their place of employment.
+Questions about exceptional circumstances should be directed in writing to both the Psy.D.
+Practicum Coordinator and Program Director.

-Field Placement Considerations and Policies
+Practicum Considerations and Policies

-Upon entering the program, students should begin to anticipate that practicum training will require time on site during day hours.
+Upon entering the Psy.D. program, students should begin to anticipate that practicum training will require time on site during day hours.
 The need to spend time on site may necessitate modifications in the student's regular daily schedule.
-Students are strongly encouraged to work with their advisor and to plan accordingly.
-Students should contact the Coordinator of Doctoral Practicum Placements and begin the process of securing a practicum placement at least six months prior to the semester that they plan to begin their field work.
+Students are strongly encouraged to work with their advisor and employer and plan accordingly.
+Students should contact the PSY.D.
+Practicum Coordinator and begin the process of securing a practicum placement at least six months prior to the semester that they plan to begin their field work.
 Students can begin field placement at the start of fall semester, start of spring semester or start of summer session.
-The Practicum Field Site Coordinator works in conjunction with the Program Director.
+The Psy.D.
+Practicum Coordinator works in conjunction with the Program Director.
 Grading is "Pass" or "Fail."